jcmspg/cub3d/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is created for educational purposes as part of the 42 school curriculum.
+Created for educational purposes as part of the 42 school curriculum.
 Please respect academic integrity guidelines.

 ## Contact Information